Webster's Unabridged Dictionary - Letter G - Page 35

 Governing (p. pr. & vb. n.) of Govern.

 Govern (v. t.)
 To direct and control, as the actions or conduct of men, either by established laws or by arbitrary will; to regulate by authority.
+"Fit to govern and rule multitudes." -- Shak.

-Govern (v. t.)
-To regulate; to influence; to direct; to restrain; to manage; as, to govern the life; to govern a horse.
+To regulate; to influence; to direct; to restrain; to manage; as, to govern the

 Govern (v. t.)
+(Gram.)
 To require to be in a particular case; as, a transitive verb governs a noun in the objective case; or to require (a particular case); as, a transitive verb governs the objective case.

 Govern (v. i.)
-To exercise authority; to administer the laws; to have the control.
+To exercise authority; to administer the laws; to have the control. -- Dryden.

 Governability (n.)
 Governableness.

 Governable (a.)
-Capable of being governed, or subjected to authority; controllable; manageable; obedient.
+Capable of being governed, or subjected to authority; controllable; manageable; obedient. -- Locke.

 Governableness (n.)
 The quality of being governable; manageableness.
+Governal

 Governal (n.)
-Alt. of Governail
+Alt. of Governail.

 Governail (n.)
 Management; mastery.
+[Obs.] -- Chaucer. -- Spenser.

 Governance (n.)
-Exercise of authority; control; government; arrangement.
+Exercise of authority; control; government; arrangement. -- Chaucer. -- J. H. Newman.

 Governante (n.)
-A governess.
+A governess. -- Sir W. Scott.

 Governess (n.)
 A female governor; a woman invested with authority to control and direct; especially, one intrusted with the care and instruction of children, -- usually in their homes.